Wilooper/Lyrica/README.md

 To get the most out of Lyrica API, follow these tips:

 - **Accurate Song and Artist Names**: Use precise names to improve search accuracy.
 For example, use "Arijit Singh" instead of "Arijit" and "Tum Hi Ho" instead of "Tum Hi".
 - **URL Encoding**: Replace spaces with `%20` in URLs (e.g., `song=Tum%20Hi%20Ho`).

-- **Timestamps for YouTube Music**: If you want timed lyrics (e.g., for karaoke or synced playback), add `&timestamps=true` to the request.
-Note: Timed lyrics are only available from YouTube Music and not all songs support them.
+- **Timestamps for YouTube Music & LrcLib**: If you want timed lyrics (e.g., for karaoke or synced playback), add `&timestamps=true` to the request.
+Note: Timed lyrics are only available from YouTube Music and LrcLib, and not all songs support them.

   - **Example**: To get timed lyrics for "Blue Eyes" by Yo Yo Honey Singh: